Brussels tapestry: Jagiellonian patronage

-Most of the royal 'Jagiellonian tapestries' conserved in Poland at the Wawel Castle in Cracow were commissioned by Sigismund II Augustus of Poland in Brussels in the workshops of Willem and Jan de Kempeneer, Jan van Tieghem and Nicolas Leyniers between 1550 and 1565.
+Most of the royal 'Jagiellonian tapestries' conserved in Poland at the Wawel Castle in Kraków were commissioned by Sigismund II Augustus of Poland in Brussels in the workshops of Willem and Jan de Kempeneer, Jan van Tieghem and Nicolas Leyniers between 1550 and 1565.
 Only 136 tapestries from the initial original collection of 356 pieces remain today, from which the largest part was commissioned in Brussel.

 Tudor patronage

 In England, both Cardinal Wolsey and Henry VIII amassed large tapestry collections.
 Henry competed with both Charles V and Francis I in displays of courtly magnificence, and vast sums were spent on tapestries to augment the lavish settings for his meeting with Francis at the Field of Cloth of Gold in 1520 and for the visit of Charles V to England in 1522.

 Wolsey furnished his palaces at York Place and Hampton Court with rich tapestries.
 Many of the cardinal's acquisitions illustrate Biblical texts, but he also acquired secular works, including two sets of Triumphs of Petrarch.
 One was purchased from the executors of the Bishop of Durham and one was commissioned directly by Wolsey.
 Evidence associates this later set with a partial set now in the Victoria & Albert Museum and likely woven in Brussels.
 The Seven Deadly Sins panels woven for Wolsey's bedroom at Hampton Court are also thought to be Brussels work.
 By the time of his fall in 1529, Wolsey's collection included over 600 tapestry pieces, old and new.
 But despite his commissions to the weavers of Brussels, his tastes were conventional, and none of his acquisitions seem to have been in the new style pioneered by van Orley.

 Conversely, Henry VIII embraced the new Italianate style.
-From the later 1520s, the king's tapestry commissions reflect two marked tendencies: a selection of themes and subjects chosen as "unambiguous and pointed" propaganda, and the first appearance of the figural styles of the Italian Renaissance in England, albeit through the "distorted lens of the Brussels 'Romanist' artists."
+From the later 1520s, the King's tapestry commissions reflect two marked tendencies: a selection of themes and subjects chosen as "unambiguous and pointed" propaganda, and the first appearance of the figural styles of the Italian Renaissance in England, albeit through the "distorted lens of the Brussels 'Romanist' artists."

 In October 1528, Henry acquired a small set of the Twelve Months and a much larger ten-piece set of The Story of David measuring 743 1/2 ells (418 square yards) from the merchant Richard Gresham.
 Recent research suggests strongly that this set of the Story of David has survived intact and is the Brussels-woven set worked in wool, silk, and metal-wrapped thread now housed in the Musée National de la Renaissance, Écouen, described as "one of the finest examples in the world of pre-1530 weaving."